 Skateboarding is a sport, an art form, a lifestyle, and a culture.
-Kids have been doing it for decades, and it has even become an extreme sport.
-We can all, however, benefit from skateboarding, even if we’re not bombing halfpipes and grinding down rails.
-Not only does skateboarding get us outside, but it is a fun and effective way to get from point A to point B. Make sure you have the proper equipment to protect against injury and accomplish your goals!
+People have been skating for decades, and it has even become an extreme sport.
+We can all benefit from skateboarding, even if we’re not bombing halfpipes and grinding down rails.
+Not only does skateboarding get us outside, but it is a fun and effective way to get from point A to point B. Here are the best health benefits of skateboarding from Health Fitness Revolution and author of the book ReSYNC Your Life Samir Becic:

 - Provides flexibility: Ankles must remain flexible and body should stay limber while skating.
 The more tense and inflexible a person is, the harder it is for them to skate.